FArekkusu/Cryptography-5/README.md

 Instead of storing the passwords directly, they're hashed using the SHA-512 and Argon2 algorithms, and the result is then saved in the database.
 SHA-512 is used first to "normalize" the password regardless of how long it is.
 Then the previously-calculated hash is passed as the input to Argon2 working in `id` mode, which is cryptographically secure, resistant to side-channel attacks, and resistant to GPU cracking attacks.

+Although, this is not implemented in this example, for higher security the final password hashes could be further encrypted by a secure encryption algorithm, e.g. AES-Poly1305 or XSalsa20-Poly1305.
+Such solution comes with a couple serious implications, though: you must store the encryption key in a secure way, inaccessible to potential attackers; losing the encryption key is equivalent to losing all the users' passwords' hashes as it would not be possible to decrypt them anymore.

 ## Registration

 When the user tries to register, the password is immediately checked to have a minimum length of 16 characters, which should be secure enough for non-sensitive data at the time of this writing.
 After that, it is checked that the user is not trying to use the provided email address for password - either fully, or without the domain part.
 If either check fails, the registration routine fails as well, and the user is presented with a corresponding error message.